netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/API-gateway/README.md

 2. Deploy Two Citrix ADC CPXs for hotdrink and colddrink beverages microservice apps

-    You can directly pass the user name and password as environment variables to the Citrix ingress controller or use K8s secrets (recommended).
-If you want to use K8s secrets, create a secret for the user name and password using the following command:
-    ```
-    kubectl create secret generic nslogin --from-literal=username='nsroot' --from-literal=password='nsroot' -n tier-2-adc
-    ```
     Lets deploy two CPXs now; one CPX exposed as Ingress service load balancing hotdrink beverage app and another CPX exposed as LoadBalancer service load balancing colddrink beverage app.

     **Note:** Please upload your TLS certificate and TLS key into vpx-secret.yaml.
 We have updated our security policies and removed SSL certificate from guides.